01 Day: Arrival Mumbai

 06 Day: Goa

-After breakfast, the day is free to enjoy the beaches and amenities available at the resort.
-You can take a sightseeing tour of Old Goa - 10 km from Panjim, the basilica of Bom Jesus, and the 16th century church dedicated to infant Jesus and enshrining the mortal remains of St. Francis Xavier, is one of the most important sight of Goa.
-The other Churches in the same area are St. Cathedral & Fort Aguada, with its vaulted interior, Church of our Lady of Rosary and Nunnery of St. Monica.
-Evening is free for leisure.
+After breakfast, the day is free to enjoy the beaches and facilities available at the resort.
+You may also take a sightseeing tour of Old Goa, located about 10 km from Panjim.
+Visit the famous Basilica of Bom Jesus, a 16th-century church dedicated to Infant Jesus and housing the mortal remains of St. Francis Xavier, making it one of the most important landmarks of Goa.
+Also visit other prominent churches in the area including the Se Cathedral, Church of Our Lady of the Rosary and the Nunnery of St. Monica.
+Later, visit Fort Aguada, known for its historic significance and scenic views.
+The evening is free for leisure.
 Overnight stay at the resort.

 07 Day: Goa

-Today after breakfast day is free for individual activities and enjoy the beaches and sport activities in Goa: (on your own).
+Today after breakfast, the day is free for individual activities and to enjoy the beaches and water sports in Goa (on your own).
 Overnight stay at the resort.

 08 Day: Goa – Delhi (By Air)

-Today morning after breakfast, check out the hotel and transfer to the domestic airport to board the scheduled flight for Delhi, assistance on arrival and transfer to the hotel.
-After relaxation day is free for shopping, shopping in Delhi can be utterly extravagant, or amazingly inexpensive.
-India’s capital city is among the most exciting places to buy textiles (fabric as well as ready to wear clothes), jewellery, shoes, bags, leather, carpets, handicrafts, traditional and contemporary Indian art and curios.
-Several leading designers have boutiques and showrooms in Delhi.
-Explore the Chandni Chowk wholesale market, and search for handicrafts at Dilli Haat.
-Connaught Place has been one of Delhi's most popular shopping venues since 1931.
-In the evening witness Light and Sound show at Red fort.
-The show projects splendid history of 5000 years old city, a truly memorable experience.
-Return to the hotel for overnight stay.
+This morning after breakfast, check out of the hotel and transfer to the domestic airport to board your scheduled flight to Delhi.
+On arrival at Indira Gandhi International Airport, you will be assisted and transferred to the hotel.
+After some time to relax, the rest of the day is free for shopping.
+Delhi offers a wide range of shopping experiences, from luxury boutiques to vibrant street markets.
+The city is especially known for textiles, jewellery, shoes, bags, leather goods, carpets, handicrafts and both traditional and contemporary Indian art.
+Several leading designers also have their boutiques and showrooms here.
+Explore the bustling Chandni Chowk market, shop for handicrafts at Dilli Haat, and visit Connaught Place, one of Delhi’s most popular shopping destinations since 1931.
+In the evening, witness the captivating Light and Sound Show at the Red Fort, which brings alive the rich history of the city and offers a truly memorable experience.
+Afterwards, return to the hotel for an overnight stay.

 09 Day: Delhi

-After breakfast, take a sightseeing tour of Old Delhi: the majestic Red Fort, a marvel in red sandstone, Jama Masjid, the largest and most splendid mosque in India, Rajghat, the memorial of Mahatma Gandhi, where he was cremated.
-The sightseeing continues to explore New Delhi including President House, India gate; built to honour and pay a tribute to the Indian soldiers who sacrificed themselves during the Afghan war, Birla Mandir (Laxmi Narayan Temple), Humayun’s Tomb, lotus shaped Bhai’s Temple, Qutub Minar; built by Qutub-ud-din Aibek of the Slave Dynasty.
-Sri Radha Parthasarathi Mandir, generally known as the ISKCON Delhi temple.
-Also you can opt for a cycle rickshaw ride through the lively and colourful market of Chandani Chowk.
-Later return to the hotel for overnight stay.
+After breakfast, proceed for a sightseeing tour of Old Delhi.
+Visit the majestic Red Fort, a magnificent structure in red sandstone, and the Jama Masjid, one of the largest and most impressive mosques in India.
+Also visit Raj Ghat, the memorial of Mahatma Gandhi where he was cremated.
+Continue the tour to New Delhi, including a drive past the President’s House and India Gate, built in honour of Indian soldiers who sacrificed their lives.
+Visit the Birla Mandir (Laxmi Narayan Temple), Humayun’s Tomb, the lotus-shaped Baháʼí Temple (Lotus Temple), and the Qutub Minar, built by Qutub-ud-din Aibak of the Slave Dynasty.
+Also visit the ISKCON Temple (Sri Radha Parthasarathi Mandir)..
+Later, return to the hotel for an overnight stay.

 10 Day: Delhi – Udaipur (By Air)

-After breakfast check out from the hotel and transfer to the airport to board the scheduled flight for Udaipur.
-On arrival transfer to the hotel, after relaxation, take a sightseeing tour of Udaipur visiting wondrous City Palace complex, significant landmark of the town, the palace is a splendid white marble architectural historical place of Rajpoot Rulers, in the palace vicinity you will see notable places like Durbar Hall, Palace Museum, Crystal Gallery and Jagdish temple, followed by Sahelion Ki Bari, a beautiful recreation garden for queens and princes of the rulers.
-Bharatiya Lok Kala Mandal, an ethic places to see the traditions and culture of Rajasthan, ethnic ornaments, exhibiting folk traditional outfits, puppets, masks, dolls, classical paintings, fold musical instruments.
-In the evening visit to Lake Bageela 22 kms for sightseeing tour of ancient Eklingji and Nagda Temples, return to the hotel for overnight stay.
+After breakfast, check out of the hotel and transfer to the airport to board your scheduled flight to Udaipur.
+On arrival, check in at the hotel.
+After some time to relax, proceed for a sightseeing tour of Udaipur, visiting the magnificent City Palace Complex, a prominent landmark of the city known for its splendid white marble architecture of the Rajput rulers.
+Within the palace complex, explore notable attractions such as the Durbar Hall, Palace Museum, Crystal Gallery and the nearby Jagdish Temple.
+Continue to Saheliyon Ki Bari, a beautiful garden built for the queens and royal ladies.
+Also visit the Bharatiya Lok Kala Mandal, an ethnic cultural centre showcasing traditional Rajasthani art, ornaments, costumes, puppets, masks, dolls, classical paintings and folk musical instruments.
+In the evening, proceed to Lake Bagela (approx. 22 km) for a visit to the ancient Eklingji and Nagda Temples.
+Later, return to the hotel for an overnight stay.

-After breakfast take a sightseeing tour of Jodhpur including Clock Tower, Mehrangarh Fort situated at an altitude of about 125 meters and is spread over an area of 5 sq. km and it has seven gates, Jaswant Thada is a white marble memorial built in memory of Maharaja Jaswant Singh, followed by visit to Umaid Bhawan Palace which is a majestic Palace building that presently functions as a hotel and museum.
+After breakfast, proceed for a sightseeing tour of Jodhpur, visiting the Clock Tower and the magnificent Mehrangarh Fort, situated at an altitude of about 125 meters and spread over an area of nearly 5 sq. km, with its impressive seven gates.
+Also visit Jaswant Thada, a beautiful white marble memorial built in memory of Maharaja Jaswant Singh, followed by the Umaid Bhawan Palace, a grand palace that now functions as a hotel and museum.
 After lunch, drive to Jaipur.
-En route visit Pushkar, the known destination of world fame cattle faire, the only Temple of Lord Brahma on the bank of Pushkar Lake surrounded by the Ghats and one can see devotees praying and taking a dip in the holy water of Pushkar Lake, after visit proceed to Jaipur, on arrival transfer to the hotel for overnight stay.
+En route, visit Pushkar, famous for its world-renowned cattle fair and home to the only Brahma Temple, located on the banks of the sacred Pushkar Lake, surrounded by ghats where devotees gather for prayers and holy dips.
+After the visit, continue your drive to Jaipur.
+On arrival, check in at the hotel for an overnight stay.

 14 Day: Jaipur

-Today morning after breakfast check out the hotel and drive to Agra.
-Enroute stop over at Fatehpur Sikri, the old deserted town of the Mughal kingdom, built in red sandstone in honour of Saint Salim Chisti who blessed birth of 3 sons to Emperor Akbar.
-Notable among them is the Diwane e Khas; Punch Mahal, the Tomb of Salim Chisti, and the Buland Darwaza, one of the largest and tallest gateways in the world.
-After visit… proceed to Agra, on arrival transfer to the hotel.
-In the evening one should visit Oswal Emporium to watch the replica of Taj Mahal it took 10 years for the artists to build this artistic epitome, also enjoy light and sound show “Mohabbat-the-Taj: the saga of love”, the only show of its kind in India!
-Return to the hotel for overnight stay.
+This morning after breakfast, check out of the hotel and drive to Agra.
+En route, stop at Fatehpur Sikri, the deserted Mughal capital built in red sandstone in honour of Saint Salim Chishti, who blessed Emperor Akbar with the birth of his sons.
+Explore notable structures such as the Diwan-i-Khas, Panch Mahal, Tomb of Salim Chishti and the majestic Buland Darwaza, one of the largest gateways in the world.
+After the visit, continue your drive to Agra.
+On arrival, check in at the hotel.
+In the evening, you may visit Oswal Emporium to see a finely crafted replica of the Taj Mahal, said to have taken years to complete.
+Later, enjoy the light and sound show “Mohabbat – The Taj”, depicting the timeless saga of love.
+Afterwards, return to the hotel for an overnight stay.

 16 Day: Agra – Varanasi (By Train)

-Today early morning after breakfast, visit world’s most popular and beautiful monument: Taj Mahal with its’ fabulous view at the time of sunrise.
-The tour continues with a visit to Agra Fort.
-The fort was built in 1576 AD by great Mughal Emperor Akbar, structured and designed with red stoned barricaded; here you will find the splendid Pearl Mosque and various other classic example of art: Jahangir Mahal, Moti Masjid, Macchhi Bhawan, Nagina Masjid, Diwan-i-Khas, Sheesh Mahal, Diwan-e-Am, and Meena Bazaar.
-Emperor Shahjahan imprisoned by his rebellious son Aurangzeb in the Musamman Bhurj, would see his love reflecting through the Taj Mahal, where his dear wife was cremated.
-Also visit the Tomb of Itamad-ud-Daula, 35 kms from Agra, built by Empress Noorjahan daughter of Shahjahan, this monument a tribute to her great father.
-After sightseeing transfer to the Agra Railway Station to board the evening train from Agra to Varanasi, overnight at the board.
+Today early morning after breakfast, visit the world’s one of the most popular and beautiful monument, the Taj Mahal, and enjoy its fabulous view at sunrise.
+The tour continues with a visit to the Agra Fort, built in 1576 AD by the great Mughal Emperor Akbar, constructed in red sandstone.
+Here you will find the splendid Pearl Mosque and other classic examples of Mughal architecture such as the Jahangir Mahal, Moti Masjid, Macchhi Bhawan, Nagina Masjid, Diwan-i-Khas, Sheesh Mahal, Diwan-i-Am and Meena Bazaar.
+Emperor Shah Jahan, imprisoned by his son Aurangzeb in the Musamman Burj, spent his final days viewing the Taj Mahal, the resting place of his beloved wife.
+Also visit the Tomb of Itmad-ud-Daula, located about 35 km from Agra, built by Empress Nur Jahan in memory of her father.
+After sightseeing, transfer to Agra Railway Station to board the evening train to Varanasi.
+Overnight on board.

 Note: Taj Mahal is closed on every Friday.